numenta/NAB/README.md

 ##### Data and results files

 This repo contains a corpus of 32 data files of time-series data.
-The format of the CSV files is specified in Appendix G of the [NAB Whitepaper](https://github.com/numenta/NAB/wiki#nab-whitepaper).
+The format of the CSV files is specified in Appendix F of the [NAB Whitepaper](https://github.com/numenta/NAB/wiki#nab-whitepaper).
 The detector under test will read in, and be scored on, all data files in the corpus.
 The format of results files is also specified in the whitepaper posted in the wiki.

-##### Data visualizer
+##### Data and results visualization

 There is currently a simple data visualizer available, useful in hand labeling datasets.
 To use it do the following: